ZeinabHom/election-analysis/README.md

 ## Analysis resualt

-There are three counties (efferson, Denver and Arapahoe) and three candidates (Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane).
-Total vote is 369,711.
-Denver has maximum county votes 306,055.
-Winner is Diana DeGette with votes 272,892 (73.8% of votes).
+There are three counties (efferson, Denver and Arapahoe) and three candidates (Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane) in this election.
+Total votes are 369,711.
+Denver is a county with  maximum  votes about 306,055 and  Winner of this election is Diana DeGette with maximum votes about 272,892 (73.8% of votes).